 Whether housed on independent websites, or popular online course platforms like Udemy, Coursera, or LinkedIn Learning, INTJs can create new models for addressing the gap in critical thinking and time management skills.

-Certification Provider-Aligned with the idea of course developer, opportunities will be available for INTJs to create certification programs.
+Aligned with the idea of a course developer, opportunities will be available for INTJs to create certification programs.
 As an educational broker, certification providers serve as go-betweens for companies looking for talent and students looking for job placement.

-More entrepreneurial INTJs can serve as in-house certification providers (corporate universities) that create certification programs onsite that allow companies to instill corporate curriculum as well as corporate values within employees.
+More entrepreneurial INTJs can serve as in-house certification providers (corporate universities) that create certification programs onsite that allow companies to instill corporate curricula and values within employees.

-Resilience Leadership Trainer-During adversity and competitive times, specific plans for garnering “comebacks” will be necessary.
+Specific plans for garnering “comebacks” will be necessary during adversity and competitive times.
 Budding and new managers who become overwhelmed or experience burn-out will open opportunities for resilience training.

 INTJs who have mastered critical thinking, strategic thinking, and reasoning skills will create methods and systems for individuals to cope with a changing world.